ui5-community/babel-plugin-transform-modules-ui5/README.md

 left in the class body and transformed to normal functions.
 So you'll still need to bind this if passing the function reference.

+Additionally, the `import * as X from 'X'` handling is not per spec.
+It just assigns the required object directly, but it should actually clone it and remove the default export.
+That will be fixed shortly.

 ## Other Similar Plugins

 [sergiirocks babel-plugin-transform-ui5](https://github.com/sergiirocks/babel-plugin-transform-ui5) is a great choice if you use webpack.
 It allows you to configure which import paths to convert to sap.ui.define syntax and leaves the rest as ES2015 import statements, which allows webpack to load them in.